Ascentul/Ascentul/docs/SECURITY_FIX_ATTACHMENT_STORAGE.md

 **Benefits**:
 - ✅ Access control enforced at URL generation time via Convex permissions (note: once a URL is issued, it can be accessed by anyone who possesses it—no per-request re-validation)
-- ✅ Convex built-in storage `getUrl()` returns a persistent bearer URL valid until the file is deleted (no expiration).
-For time-limited URLs, use a custom HTTP action or the R2 component.
+- ✅ Convex built-in storage `getUrl()` returns a persistent bearer URL valid until the file is deleted (no automatic expiration).
+To revoke a leaked URL, delete the file or move to per-request validation via a custom HTTP action.
-- ✅ Can revoke access by deleting the file from storage
+- ✅ Can revoke access by deleting the file from storage (no selective URL revocation)
 - ✅ Audit trail for file access at URL generation time
 - ✅ Tenant isolation (university-based)